National Defense Authorization Act for Fiscal Year 2016

-Bill vetoed
+History

+In a statement from June 02, 2015, the United States Senate wrote that the federal government strongly objects to provisions in the bill and that it looks forward to working with congress to address these and other concerns.
 On September 30, 2015, President Barack Obama threatened to veto the NDAA 2016.
-The reason for the veto threat by the Obama administration was that the bill bypassed the Budget Control Act of 2011 spending caps by allocating nearly $90 billion to the Overseas Contingency Operations (OCO) account, designating routine spending as emergency war expenses exempted from the caps.
+The primary reason for the veto threat by the Obama administration was that the bill bypassed the Budget Control Act of 2011 spending caps by allocating nearly $90 billion to the Overseas Contingency Operations account, designating routine spending as emergency war expenses exempted from the caps.
 On October 22, 2015, Obama vetoed the bill.